-In the event that review of biodiversity monitoring data indicates that an incident associated with the Project has occurred, the incident will be reported in accordance with Condition 8, Schedule 5 of Development Consent DA 374-11-00.
-Clean TeQ will notify the Secretary and any other relevant agencies immediately after it becomes aware of the incident.
+In the event that review of biodiversity monitoring data indicates that an incident has occurred, the incident will be reported in accordance with Condition 8, Schedule 5 of Development Consent DA 374-11-00.
+Clean TeQ will notify the Secretary and any other relevant agencies including the relevant Councils immediately after it becomes aware of the incident.
+Clean TeQ will also notify any affected landholders of any incident that has caused, or threatens to cause, material harm to the environment.